AXIOM|

 Population Momentum is the most forward-looking signal group.
 Areas gaining residents see commercial demand rise predictably.
 Conversely, population outflow is one of the earliest warning signs for CRE investors.
 This signal is weighted heavily for self-storage and residential-adjacent CRE decisions.

-Signal position in the octagon
+Signal position in the composite

 2040608075COMPOSITE